datacarpentry/image-processing/episodes/03-skimage-images.md

 First, load the image file `data/sudoku.png` as a grayscale image.
-Note we may want to create a copy of the image array to avoid modifying our original variable and also because `imageio.imread` sometimes returns a non-writeable image.
+Note we may want to create a copy of the image array to avoid modifying our original variable and also because `imageio.v3.imread` sometimes returns a non-writeable image.

 ```python
 sudoku = iio.imread(uri="data/sudoku.png", mode="L")